 Dawn wandered the downstairs restlessly.
 She was tired, exhausted really.
 But she didn't want to sleep.
 Didn't want to face Buffy, or whatever her sister was becoming.

 Spike was out or she would have gone down to the basement.
-He had moved in also, mostly at her insistence.
+He'd moved in also, mostly at her insistence.
 She hadn't liked his living in a moldy old crypt that anyone could walk into.
 Inside her house, no other vampire could get him.
 He was safe, and she felt better having him close.

 She sensed his presence before she heard him bounding up the front steps.
 "Hey," she said as he came through the door.